majeinfo/chaingun/SYNTAX.md

 Pre-Actions are played only once before starting the VUs.
 Actions are played by the VUs.
+In "batch" mode, only the first injector given on the command line will play the pre-actions.
+Pre-actions are not still handled in "manager" mode.

 Here is the list and the description of the implemented Actions :